Rachel-Ruixuan/S26-Computer-Networking-Project/README.md

 conda activate network
 python3 visualize_plotly.py --input results.json --output topology_interactive.html
 ```
-this will generate `topology_interactive.html`
-to visualize this interactive html, install the `Live Server` extension from VSCode extensions, open `topology_interactive.html` and click on "Go Live" to redirect to the browser.
+This will generate `topology_interactive.html`.
+To visualize this interactive html, install the `Live Server` extension from VSCode extensions, open `topology_interactive.html` and click on "Go Live" to redirect to the browser.

 ---
 ## Todo